JanBurle/UJEP/KI-RDBS/03/README.md

 -- účastníci
 select závodník from mormar;

--- poslední, který mèl lepší než zadaný čas select závodník, čas from mormar where čas < '01:56:00' order by čas desc
+-- poslední, který měl lepší než zadaný čas select závodník, čas from mormar where čas < '01:56:00' order by čas desc